ryanore/tweet-typeahead/README.md

 ## My thoughts ( In Retrospect )
 **First off, Thank you!**
 I really do appreciate the opportunity, and you can see by my effort that I'm really excited at the chance to join Sprout Social.

-This was a really fun!
-I've never used `Hooks` or `react-testing-library`, but have been meaning to, so I decided to dive in.
+I actually had a lot of fun working with hooks, which I had not before.

-**state**:  In hindsight, I found the state complicated enough that I would really have loved to have used some actual state management.  *If I were going to approch this again*, I might actually do just that.
-Redux is my goto, but I think using a combination of  `useContext` and a `useReducer` would suffice and be another thing to try out.
+**state**:  In hindsight, I very much regret not using a state management system.
+Redux is my goto, but I think using a combination of  `useContext` and a `useReducer` would suffice and make things far easier to reason about.
+There is only one or two workarounds that really stick out to me, but I could see needing to refactor this pretty quickly.
+I think it would only take a day.

-**styles**:   In terms of css, I was not very methodical and if I had more time, I would have been.
-I kind of just "got the job done" on this one.
+**styles**:   In terms of css,  I kind of just "got the job done" on this one.
+I was not very methodical and if I had more time, I would have been.

 **a11y**:  I'm bummed about not getting to the a11y attributes.
 If this were an actual product feature I would have made this a top priority and part of normal workflow, but it's just a blindspot for me.